github/docs/content/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization.md

 {% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.21" %}
 {% note %}

-**Note:** Repository permissions required for actions related to security features are listed in "[Permission requirements for security features](#permission-requirements-for-security-features)" below.
+**Note:** Repository permissions required to use security features are listed in "[Permission requirements for security features](#permission-requirements-for-security-features)" below.

 {% endnote %}
 {% endif %}